cloudevents/spec/amqp-protocol-binding.md

 | Timestamp     | [timestamp][amqp-timestamp] |

 All attribute values in an AMQP binary message MUST either be represented using the native AMQP types above or the canonical string form.

+An implementation

+- MUST be able to interpret both forms on an incoming AMQP message
+- MAY further relax the requirements for incoming messages (for example accepting numeric types other than AMQP long), but MUST be strict for outgoing messages.
-An implementation MUST be able to interpret both forms on an incoming AMQP message.
-An implementation SHOULD use the native AMQP form on outgoing AMQP messages when it is efficient to do so, but MAY forward values as canonical strings.
-A robust implementation MAY further relax the requirements for incoming messages (for example accepting numeric types other than AMQP long) but MUST be strict for outgoing messages as defined above.
+- SHOULD use the native AMQP form on outgoing AMQP messages when it is efficient to do so, but MAY forward values as canonical strings

 #### 3.1.4 Examples